0x444454/mandel99/README.md

 - Colors are re-ordered as a gradient minimizing perceptual difference between adjacent colors.
 This means adjacent iterations produce similar color shades.
 - For each 8x1 block, we calculate the color histogram and find the 2 most used colors to assign to Foreground and Background.
 - For each pixel in the 8x1 block, we pick Foreground or Background based on perceptual distance (color similarity).

+Doesn't this extra step slow down calculation ?
-This produces a good result even if the clash is still visible in busy areas.
+Yes.
+However, the result is not acceptable without, as color clashes would be a lot more visible in busy areas.

 # LICENSE